Home Equity Lending Solutions

 Whether you choose a home equity line of credit (HELOC) or a home equity loan, you’re on the right track to getting the funds you need from your home's equity.
 If you're still undecided, feel free to call us or schedule an appointment, but you can also check out more details about these products here.

 1 All loans are subject to approval.
 Programs, rates, terms and conditions are subject to change without notice.

-2 To open and maintain a line of credit, you must pay the following fees to us: Processing fee of $180 (due at closing), Annual maintenance fee of $50 (due each year, first year is waived).
+2 To open and maintain a line of credit, you must pay the following fees to us: Processing fee of $180 (due at closing), annual maintenance fee of $50 (due each year, first year is waived).
 You also must pay certain fees to third parties to open a line.
-These fees generally total between $472.31 - $680.17.
-However, third party fees are currently waived for the Home Equity Line of Credit.
+These fees generally total between $472.31 to $600.17.